michaelb/sniprun/CONTRIBUTING.md

 I need to debug, how ?

 -> Use the `info!("here")` macro instead of `println!("here")`.
-This writes to the log file you can find in ~/.cache/sniprun/sniprun.log.
+This writes to the log file you can find in ~/.cache/sniprun/sniprun.log (or ~/Library/Caches/sniprun/sniprun.log on Mac).
 Beware, if you panic, the logger will stop writing.

 ---